szarnyasg/duckdb-web/_posts/2022-11-14-announcing-duckdb-060.md

 ## Memory Management Improvements

-When working with large data sets, memory management is always a potential pain point.
-By using a streaming execution engine and buffer manager, DuckDB supports many operations on larger than memory data sets.
+When working with large datasets, memory management is always a potential pain point.
+By using a streaming execution engine and buffer manager, DuckDB supports many operations on larger than memory datasets.
 DuckDB also aims to support queries where *intermediate* results do not fit into memory by using disk-spilling techniques, and has support for an [efficient out-of-core sort]({% post_url 2021-08-27-external-sorting %}), [out-of-core window functions]({% post_url 2021-10-13-windowing %}) and [an out-of-core hash join](https://github.com/duckdb/duckdb/pull/4189).

 This release further improves on that by greatly optimizing the [out-of-core hash join](https://github.com/duckdb/duckdb/pull/4970), resulting in a much more graceful degradation in performance as the data exceeds the memory limit.